IanFinlayson/exploring-cs/chapter09.md

 ```

 Now the program no longer guesses the numbers in order, but it still
-doesn\'t guess them very well.
+doesn't guess them very well.
 Now each guess is random with no memory
 of what the previous guesses were.
 It could even guess the same number
 twice in a row.
-What we\'d like is for the number to guess the numbers
+What we'd like is for the number to guess the numbers
 from 1 to 10 in random order without repeating itself.

-We can do this using a list of numbers to guess and then \"shuffling\"
+We can do this using a list of numbers to guess and then "shuffling"
 the list.
 The idea here is that we will make a list to store all of the
 numbers 1 through 10.
 Then we call the `random.shuffle` function which
 takes a list and shuffles it randomly.

 We then loop through this shuffled list and guess the numbers in it one
 by one.
-Now the program will guess them in a random way, but it won\'t
+Now the program will guess them in a random way, but it won't
 ever guess the same number twice.

 The code to do this is below: